Immunization Requirements (K-12)

 Iowa Immunization Requirements for School Entry

-Iowa Immunization Law requires that all students entering 7th grade have both a Meningococcal vaccination and a Tdap (Tetanus, Diphtheria, and Pertussis/whooping cough) vaccination before school starts in the fall.
+Iowa Immunization Law requires that all students entering 7th grade have one dose of both a Meningococcal vaccination and a Tdap (Tetanus, Diphtheria, and Pertussis/whooping cough) vaccination before school starts in the fall.

 The Tdap requirement has been in place since the 2013/14 school year and requires a booster dose of Tetanus, Diphtheria, and acellular Pertussis containing vaccine for students entering 7th grade, regardless of the interval since the last Tetanus/Diphtheria containing vaccine.
 Pertussis (whooping cough) is a very contagious disease that causes violent coughing fits that make it hard to breathe.